Urinary tract infection (UTI) in cats

 How is urinary tract infection (UTI) in cats diagnosed?

 Cat owners should schedule an appointment with their veterinarian if they notice any unusual changes in the cat’s urinary habits.
-However, many cats do not show any specific signs of having a UTI, and they often go undiagnosed.
-Therefore, it is highly recommended for cats to have an annual physical examination and urinalysis, so that silent urinary tract infections can be diagnosed and treated as promptly as possible.
-Underlying medical and/or anatomic conditions that predispose cats to developing UTIs must also be identified in order to prevent persistent or recurrent infections.
+A thorough history, physical examination and potentially bloodwork may help identify underlying medical and/or anatomic conditions that predispose cats to developing UTIs which may have specific treatments to prevent persistent or recurrent infections, on top of treating the infection itself.

-If there are no bacteria in the urine sample, abdominal x-rays may be recommended to look for bladder stones.
-Cats who have bladder stones are prone to recurrent UTIs, hence the importance of getting a complete diagnosis whenever there is evidence of disease in the urinary tract.
-Bladder stones will need to be removed or dissolved in order to restore bladder health.
+If there are no bacteria in the urine sample, abdominal x-rays or ultrasound may be recommended to look for bladder stones.
+Cats with bladder stones are prone to recurrent UTIs, hence the importance of getting a complete diagnosis whenever there is evidence of disease in the urinary tract.
+Bladder stones will need to be removed or dissolved to restore bladder health.

-Other tests may be performed in order to diagnose underlying or contributing medical conditions, for example:
+Other tests may be performed to diagnose underlying or contributing medical conditions, for example:

-• Blood tests, including a complete blood count and serum chemistry profile, may reveal underlying conditions such as kidney disease, cancer or hyperadrenocorticism (Cushing’s disease).
+• Blood tests, including a complete blood count and serum chemistry profile, may reveal underlying conditions such as kidney disease, diabetes or hyperthyroidism.

 • For recurrent or persistent UTIs, abdominal radiographs (x-rays) and ultrasonography can be helpful to assess the size and structure of the kidneys, ureters, bladder and urethra and to reveal abnormalities such as stones (uroliths), tumours and enlarged prostate glands.